NickMcConnell/AngbandPlus/src/readme.txt

 Using Oangband material within an existing project:
-	Oangband source code, or anything in the *.info.txt files, generally needs nothing more than a few "-LM-" or "Oangband"s, but written material requires a full name, or list of names if I cite any, on each file.
+	Oangband source code, or most information in the *.info.txt files, generally needs nothing more than a few "-LM-" or "Oangband"s, but written material, including descriptions in *_info.txt files, requires a full name, or list of names if I cite any, on each file.
 	It is generally not a good idea to take more than half of Oangband's additions to any one *info.txt file.
 This may sound kind of Prussian, but this mistake has been made more than once.